 After lunch, I returned to the hotel, because my room was finally ready.
 Then, after a brief rest, I headed out again.
 This time, my destination was the Kreuzberg neighbourhood, famous for being both an immigrant neighbourhood as well as hippest neighbourhood in (West) Berlin in the 1970s and 1980s.
 Kreuzberg is also notable, because its inhabitants resisted the destruction of Victorian neighbourhoods in favour of Brutalist apartment blocks in the 1960s and 1970s and thus changed city planning in (West) Germany for everybody’s benefit.

 My destination was Otherland, a great SFF specialty bookstore in the Kreuzberg neighbourhood.
 Once more, I womanfully restricted myself to buying only two books and also explored the area, while I was there.
-I found a comic shop, which alas did not have the comic I was looking for, and a great indoor market.
+I found a comic shop, which alas did not have the comic I was looking for, and an extensive indoor market.
 There was a great spice and herb shop at that indoor market, but they didn’t have filé powder a.k.a. sassafras leaves, which are nigh impossible to get in Germany.

 By that point, I was finished with what I absolutely wanted to do and yet it was still early in the afternoon.
 So I decided to do some tourism and revisit sights I hadn’t seen in many years.
 I made my way back to the crossing of Friedrichstraße and the famous boulevard Unter den Linden and strolled down Unter den Linden in western direction towards the Brandenburg Gate.